streamflow-finance/js-sdk/README.md

   start: 1643363040, // Timestamp (in seconds) when the stream/token vesting starts.
   period: 1, // Time step (period) in seconds per which the unlocking occurs.
   cliff: 1643363160, // Vesting contract "cliff" timestamp in seconds.
-  cliffAmount: getBN(100000000000, 9), // Amount unlocked at the "cliff" timestamp.
-  amountPerPeriod: getBN(5000000000, 9), // Release rate: how many tokens are unlocked per each period.
   canTopup: true, // setting to FALSE will effectively create a vesting contract.
   cancelableBySender: true, // Whether or not sender can cancel the stream.
   cancelableByRecipient: false, // Whether or not recipient can cancel the stream.